 What is Oski?

 Oski is a malicious program which operates as an information stealer.
-After infiltration Oski attempts to access various sensitive information so that cyber criminals behind it could misuse it to generate revenue in various ways.
-Research shows that this information stealer is being distributed through deceptive pages that get opened due to hijacked router's DNS settings.
+After infiltration, Oski attempts to access personal, sensitive information so that the cyber criminals responsible can misuse it to generate revenue in various ways.
+Research shows that this information stealer is distributed through deceptive web pages that are opened due to hijacked router DNS settings.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|